Access to the Arts

 We accept Access to the Arts applications from organizations located in one of the 16 Missouri or Illinois eligible counties during two periods annually.
 The first period ranges from January 1 and closes February 28 at 11:59:59pm CT.
 The second period ranges from July 1 through August 31 at 11:59:59pm CT.

+The application is now closed.
+Please check back with us when the application reopens on July 1, 2017.
 To preview a read only version of the application or complete an Impact Report, select the appropriate link below:

 Frequently Asked Questions